miguelemosreverte/YAML-for-setting-decoupling/README.md

 * The command used to append each report to the saved files, which allows for decorators

-* The transformations to be applied over the commands, ie.: The replacement of the placeholder filenames for the actual filenames

 * The commands used to make the profiling of the files

 * The files to be profiled